bencodezen/vue-enterprise-boilerplate/docs/tests.md

 ### Introduction to Cypress

+Cypress has offers many advantages over other test frameworks, including the abilities to:

+* Travel through time to dissect the source of a problem when a test fails
+* Automatically record video and screenshots of your tests
+* Easily test in a wide range of screen sizes

+And much more!
 I recommend checking out our Cypress tests in `tests/e2e/specs`, then reading through at least these sections of the excellent Cypress docs:

 * [Core Concepts](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Cypress-Is-Simple)
 * [Best Practices](https://docs.cypress.io/guides/references/best-practices.html)